In this link, you have complete information to understand what color temperature is and its relationship with human vision.

-Although there are different technologies to capture color , we are going to focus on the model used by practically all cameras.
+Although there are different technologies to capture color, we will focus on the model used by practically all cameras.

 But that would be very expensive.
-Something similar can be achieved if we use a single sensor and divide it in some way so that some cells collect only red, others only green and others only blue.
+Something similar can be achieved if we use a single sensor and divide it somehow so that some cells collect only red, others only green, and others only blue.

 This is achieved by placing an RGB filter on the sensor.

-It is an optical filter that forms a matrix, a mosaic, in such a way that each sensor cell only sees a certain color.
+It is an optical filter that forms a mosaic matrix so that each sensor cell only sees a specific color.

 Green is usually given more predominance.
-The greens correspond more or less to the center of the visible spectrum and give more information about the brightness of the scene.
+The greens correspond more or less to the center of the visible spectrum and provide more information about the scene’s brightness.

 Well, we already have our sensor mounted with the RGB filter.

-When we take a photo with these types of sensors, we are actually getting 3 different photos of lower resolution:
+When we take a photo with these types of sensors, we are getting three different images of lower resolution:

-- An image gives us an idea of the brightness of the red tones of the scene (25% of the pixels)
+- A photograph gives us an idea of the brightness of the red tones of the scene (25% of the pixels)

-- Another image with the brightness of the green component (50% of the pixels)
+- Another shot with the brightness of the green component (50% of the pixels)

-- And another image with the blue component (25% of the pixels)
+- And another image with the blue detail (25% of the pixels)

 Each of these images is called a color channel.

-To obtain the final image, an image in which each point (pixel) has the complete color information, we have to combine in some way the information of the three channels.
+To obtain the final image, an image in which each point (pixel) has the complete color information, we have to combine the three channels’ knowledge.

 The ‘white’ color problem